w3f/PSPs/PSPs/drafts/psp-34.md

     }
   ],
   "docs": [
-    "Returns the owner of the token."
+    "Returns the owner of the token if any."
   ],
   "mutates": false,
   "label": "PSP34::owner_of",